How to debug

 List multiple possibilities.
 Once you managed to produce a bug, you may already have a suspicion of what causes it and may be tempted to try to fix it at once.

-Don't to give in to this urge.
+Don't give in to this urge.
 Instead come up with at least a few possible causes first:

 When you cannot list causes.
 At times, you may not be able to think of any possible causes, perhaps after you ruled out all causes on the original list.